DataSystemsGroupUT/PAPyA/docs/Data-Preperator.md

 This figure shows example of schema generation in Data Preparator module.
 First, the Data Preparator transforms the input RDF graph into an Single Statement schema, and then other schemas are generated using parameterized SQL queries.
 For example, Vertical-Partitioned schema and Wide Property Table schema are generated using SQL queries against the Single Statement table.
 While, Extended Vertical-Partitioned schema generation relies on Vertical-Partitioned schema to exist first.

 ### Relational Schemas
-Currently, Data Preparator includes three relational schemas commonly used in RDF processing:
+Currently, Data Preparator includes four relational schemas commonly used in RDF processing:
 - __Single Statement (ST)__ <br>
 : storing triples using a ternary relation (subject, predicate, object), which often requires many self-joins <br>
 - __Vertical-Partitioned Table (VP)__ <br>